charlie-wilson1/Recipes/README.md

 ## ToDo

-- pick a theme and update styling in the front end
 - Create CI/CD files
 - write unit tests for Vue and Core API!!!
+- create mobile app (get list of recipes and view details only)
 - possibly rewrite recipes API to use mongo?